wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 ### DDL2 Implementation

 #### Conditional Mandatory Categories DDL2 Implementation and Example
-The pdbx_category_conditional_mandatory category must be included in the definition of the category that is to be conditionally mandatory.
-The pdbx_category_conditional_mandatory category can be looped if needed, allowing for multiple target item-context id pairs for one conditional mandatory category.
+The pdbx_category_conditional_mandatory category must be included in the definition of the conditional mandatory category.
+The pdbx_category_conditional_mandatory category can be looped if needed, allowing for multiple conditional mandatory category-context id pairs.

 ```
 save_entity_poly